Rotator Cuff Tendonitis

 Exercises for rotator cuff tendonitis

-The following exercises are commonly prescribed to patients with rotator cuff tendonitis.
-You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
-Generally, they should be performed 2 – 3 times daily and only provided they do not cause or increase symptoms.
+The following physiotherapy exercises are often prescribed to patients with rotator cuff tendonitis.
+The suitability of these exercises should be discussed with your treating physiotherapist prior to commencement.
+Generally, they should be repeated 2 – 3 times daily and only provided they do not cause or increase symptoms.

 Your physiotherapist can advise when it is appropriate to begin the initial exercises and eventually progress to the intermediate, advanced and other exercises.
-As a general rule, addition of exercises or progression to more advanced exercises should take place provided there is no increase in symptoms.
+As a general rule of thumb, the addition of exercises or progression to more advanced exercises should take place provided there is no increase in symptoms.

 Shoulder Blade Squeezes

 Begin this exercise standing or sitting with your back straight.
-Your chin should be tucked in slightly and your shoulders should be back slightly.
+Your neck should be straight, your chin should be tucked in slightly and your shoulders should be back slightly.
 Slowly squeeze your shoulder blades together as hard and far as possible provided it does not cause or increase symptoms (figure 2).
 Hold for 5 seconds and repeat 10 times.

 Figure 2 – Shoulder Blade Squeezes